-The Shore Power Regulation is a California law administered by the California Air Resources Board (CARB).
-Vessel operators (shipping lines) are responsible for complying with the regulation, effective January 2014.
-Fleets calling at California ports must shut down their auxiliary engines and plug into the electrical grid while at berth.
-This regulation applies to container ships, cruise ships, and refrigerated cargo ships.
-Shore power at the Port of Los Angeles, is otherwise known as Alternative Maritime Power® (AMP®), the time-honored air quality program that focuses on reducing emissions from container and cruise vessels docked at the Port of Los Angeles.
+In July 2020, the California Air Resources Board (CARB) updated their At-Berth Regulation.
+Vessel operators (shipping lines) and terminal operators are responsible for complying with the regulation.
+All fleets calling at California ports must shut down their auxiliary engines and plug into the electrical grid while at berth or use a CARB approved emission control system.
+This regulation currently applies to container ships, cruise ships, and refrigerated cargo; regulations are scheduled to apply to all auto carrier ships, roll-on/roll-off ships (Ro-Ro), and tanker ships that call to the Ports of Los Angeles and Long Beach in 2025.
+Shore power at the Port of Los Angeles, is otherwise known as Alternative Maritime Power® (AMP®), the time-honored air quality program that focuses on reducing emissions from vessels docked at the Port of Los Angeles.
 The Port of Los Angeles became the first port in the world to use AMP® technology for in-service container ships in 2004.